kube-logging/kube-logging.github.io/content/docs/quickstarts/loki-nginx.md

     --set "datasources.datasources\\.yaml.datasources[0].access=proxy"
     ```

-## Deploy the Logging operator and a demo application
+## Deploy the Logging operator with Helm {#helm}

-Install the Logging operator and a demo application to provide sample log messages.
+Install the Logging operator and a log-generator application to create sample log messages.

-### Deploy the Logging operator with Helm {#helm}

 {{< include-headless "deploy-helm-intro.md" >}}